Disrespectful, misguided, ungrateful? Irony of Bale flag criticism lost on Madridistas | Goal.com

 Although accustomed to occasional whistling and jeering, Bale is set to face the full fury of the fan base now that he has, in the eyes of the Madridistas, openly ridiculed their club.
 They supporters may even unfurl a few 'humorous' flags of their own.

-At this stage, though, Bale clearly won't care.
+At this stage, though, Bale clearly will not care.
 In fact, he may even see the funny side.

 After all, Madridistas have accused him of a lack of gratitude and respect – after showing him neither for the past two years.